- How Do I...

 The Shelby County Health Department’s Needle Disposal Program is a community service designed to provide the residents of Shelby County with a safe, simple, economical method for disposing of used needles or sharps.

-- A minimal fee is required to offset the cost of the container and its safe disposal.
+- A $5 fee is required per each 1-gallon sharp container to offset the cost of the container and its safe disposal.

 - Cash payment is required.
 Checks and credit cards are not accepted.